Dimev/lodtree/README.md

  - caching DONE
  - iterators for all chunk data accessing methods.
 DONE, NEEDS DOCS
  - getting a chunk by position HAS BUGS
+ - swap L and C, so the key (position) is before the chunk, which is consistent with other key-value datatypes in rust
 ### 0.3.0:
  - progressive loading (double bounds check, one for when to subdivide and one for when to merge, as well as limit on the amount of things we can add at a time)
  - no-std (although alloc will be required here)